DG-studios29/Web-Development-Part1/README.md

 Task 22: Version Control I - Introduction to Version Control and Git Version control allows you to track changes to your codebase.
 This task introduces Git, a powerful version control system that helps you manage project versions.

-Task 23: Version Control II - Git Basics
-In this task, you will learn essential Git commands to create repositories, track changes, and collaborate with others.

-Task 24: Version Control III - Deployment of Static Websites Learn how to deploy your static websites (HTML, CSS, and JavaScript files) using version control and hosting services like GitHub Pages.